-Finally, two reports by Seo et al., (2008a; 2008b) showed that exposure of Wistar rats to PCE via drinking water (0.01 - 1.0 mg/L for 2 to 4 weeks) enhanced immune effector functions (e.g., mast cell histamine release, passive cutaneous anaphylaxis reaction, IL-4 expression) and increased activities of Th2-type CD4+ helper T cells.
-Similar experiments showed the same outcomes in mice exposed to PCE (Seo et al., 2012).
+Finally, two reports by Seo et al. (2008a; 2008b) showed that exposure of Wistar rats to PCE via drinking water (0.01 - 1.0 mg/L for 2 to 4 weeks) enhanced immune effector functions (e.g., mast cell histamine release, passive cutaneous anaphylaxis reaction, IL-4 expression) and increased activities of Th2-type CD4+ helper T cells.
 These were studies that examined effects of PCE exposure on allergic responses.
-As such, the experimental designs and findings of these studies are not generalizable to informing anything of relevance concerning the immunobiology of bladder cancer.
-It cannot be concluded that any of the apparent immunomodulatory effects of PCE exposure in rodents are operant etiologically in human bladder cancer.
-Therefore, both the animal and human studies discussed above do not support a plausible mechanistic pathway by which PCE could cause bladder cancer.
+As such, the experimental designs and findings of these studies are not generalizable to informing anything of relevance concerning the immunobiology of NHL or leukemia.
+It cannot be concluded that any of the apparent immunomodulatory effects of PCE exposure in rodents are operant etiologically in human NHL or leukemia.

+Therefore, both the animal and human studies discussed above do not support a plausible mechanistic pathway by which PCE could cause NHL or leukemia.